Shahzainali/Wireguardkit/README.md

 # WireGuard Integration Guide

 This guide aims to simplify the process of integrating WireGuard into your iOS application.
 I've tried to make this complex procedure easy.
-This project contains only integration, I will add connection part soon.

 ## Step 1: Create a New Project